home | places index | accommodation | art | beach guide | events | food | geography

 From producing rough plonk for the masses, the region now boast some outstanding vini da meditazione, wines so good they should be drunk with religious respect.
 These top class wines are not cheap and often cost much the same whether bought here or back home.
 But as well as the fashionable labels, you can drink excellent wines at excellently low prices.

 Joy, anyway, is not only to be found in the restrained sipping of august bottled vintages, but also in the enthusiastic quaffing of young, local wines.
 These still-living brews are liable to dramatic alteration at the mere changing of the moon and are barely able to withstand the journey from cellar to table (let alone a long trip north), yet often delight by their incisive personality and honest price.
-Often - but not always - you will not go far wrong simply sticking to the vino della casa.
+Often - but sadly not always - you will not go far wrong simply sticking to the vino della casa.

 Wine Choices